Makalu Xowi: Club career

 From a young age, Xowi played for SC Ne Drehu of the New Caledonia Super Ligue.
 In 2013 he scored his club's only goal in a league victory over AS Tiga Sport.
 The victory was Ne Drehu's first of the 2013 season following five defeats.
 The goal was the player's second of the season.

 Xowi moved abroad to join Tahiti's A.S.
 Temanava in 2018.
 In 2019 the club competed in the Tahiti Ligue 2.
 Xowi became a consistent scorer in the league, scoring a hattrick against A.S.
 Tiare Tahiti on 13 October.
 Xowi was Ligue 2's top scorer for the 20/21 season.
 The club worked its way up to the Tahiti Ligue 1 with Xowi scoring twenty-two goals for the club in the league during the 2022-23 season.
 In 2022, he also had a brief return to New Caledonian football, joining CO Hmeleck on loan.
 While with the club, he competed in the 2022 Coupe de Calédonie in a match against AS Lössi.
 He continued his dominant scoring that season back in Tahiti, with performances including five goals in a 7–2 victory over Aito Taurea FC in the 2022 Coupe Élite Tahiti and a brace against A.S.
 Pueu to earn Temanava its third-straight Ligue 2 victory.

+In 2024, Xowi signed for A.S.
+Dragon of the Tahiti Ligue 1 for the 2024–25 season.